Preferred submission date: January 16, 2018

 An admissions interview is a required part of the admissions process.

-Due to the number of applications received each year, it may not be possible to schedule an interview for every applicant.
+Due to the number of applications received each year, it may not be possible to interview every applicant.
 The Office of Admissions will contact eligible applicants to schedule an interview.

 One 3 semester credit course in Theories of Personality or a bachelor’s degree in psychology